jatinsachdevame/DSA-Practice/README.md

 - Use camel case for file naming.
 - Submit the code in the proper folder (topic and language wise).

-### If you find any issue in any of the code then please create an issue and submit the relevant PR.
+### If you find any issue in any of the code then create an issue and submit the relevant PR.